 Rule 8: Shout it from the rooftops.

 Never, ever stop telling people about what you’re doing and why.
-Give back to the people who have helped you along the way by shouting your passion from the rooftops.
-By telling others of your successes AND your failures.
+Give back to the people who have helped you along the way by shouting your passion from the rooftops and telling others of your successes AND your failures.
 Be sure no one ever on this journey you have started feels like they are alone in the world.
 Someone, somewhere along the way held your hand, even if only for a moment, and said “I believe in you.”
 Shout your passion from the rooftops and help others along the way know that you believe in them too.